Are There Dog Olympics?

-Similar to a cat walk a dog walk is a raised plank with access ramps at both ends.
-As it is a contact obstacle, the dog is required to make contact with certain areas of the obstacle and these are clearly marked for accurate judging.
+Similar to a catwalk, a dog walk is a raised plank with access ramps at both ends.
+As it is a contact obstacle, the dog is required to make contact with certain areas of the obstacle, and these are marked for accurate judging.

 The third type of contact obstacle found in agility courses is a see-saw.
-An agility see-saw is one plank that is supported by a central bracket.
-As the dog moves along the obstacle the plank tips giving the see-saw effect.
-There are certain areas on the obstacle that the dog has to make contact with and these are clearly marked.
+An agility see-saw is one plank that is supported by a central bracket as the dog moves along the obstacle, the plank tips giving the see-saw effect.
+There are certain areas on the obstacle that the dog has to make contact with, which are marked.

 Along with these three standard contact obstacles, an agility course also contains other obstacles such as: